jasonrwang/prisoners_in_R/README.md

 ## Acknowledgements

-This project was made by Siemon Keij, Phillip Seijger, Mees, and Jason R Wang.
+This project was made by Siemon Keij, Phillip Seijger, Mees Hoff, and Jason R Wang.

 [1] S. Mittal and K. Deb, “Optimal Strategies of the Iterated Prisoner’s Dilemma Problem for Multiple Conflicting Objectives,” IEEE Trans.
 Evol.
 Comput., vol. 13, no. 3, pp. 554–565, Jun.
 2009.